Tinche/uapi/docs/openapi.md

 app.serve_openapi(summary_transformer=summary_transformer)
 ```

-Handler descriptions are generated from handler docstrings by default.
+Operation descriptions are generated from handler docstrings by default.
 This can again be customized by supplying your own description transformer, with the same signature as the summary transformer.

 ```python